cstrawberry/predictive-universe/docs/paper/appendices/appendix_t_electroweak_hierarchy.md

 4. **The mechanism is predictive**: Relationships between scales (e.g., $\kappa/\kappa_{EW} \approx 3.68$) follow from geometry, not fitting.

-5. **"Problems" become derivations**: The cosmological constant, hierarchy, and flavor problems dissolve into calculations within a unified framework.
+5. **"Problems" become derivations**: The cosmological constant, hierarchy, and flavor problems dissolve into calculations within the unified framework anchored at the PU fixed point $\mathfrak{A}_{PU}$.
 The discrete nature of configuration space dimensions provides intrinsic protection against fine-tuning.
 The neutrino sector (Section T.24) demonstrates that Majorana fermions follow the same E$_8$ geometric structure with the triad $(a, b, b) = (2, 6, 6)$ replacing the Dirac triad $(a, b, 2a) = (2, 6, 4)$.

 The master formula

 $$X/M_{Pl}^n = A_X \cdot \exp(-\kappa_X)$$

 with $\kappa_X$ determined by configuration space dimension minus half the zero mode count, provides a unified explanation for instanton-mediated hierarchies in fundamental physics.
 Complementary hierarchies (Yukawa couplings, neutrino masses) arise from E$_8$ geodesic distances using the same foundational constants.
 For Majorana neutrinos, the SU(2) triplet projection reduces the hierarchy coefficient to $\alpha_\nu = \alpha/\sqrt{3} = \sqrt{3}/2$, yielding the mass spectrum $(m_1, m_2, m_3) = (0.27, 8.71, 49.2)$ meV with $\Delta m^2_{21} = 7.58 \times 10^{-5}$ eV$^2$ and $\Delta m^2_{31} = 2.42 \times 10^{-3}$ eV$^2$.

+---

+# Part VII: Neutrino Sector

 # Section T.24: Neutrino Mass Hierarchy and PMNS Matrix from E₈ Geometry